Frequently Asked Questions

 How does the application process work?

-All interested households should submit an application by July 11th.
+All interested households should submit an application .
 Applications can be submitted on-line or a paper copy can be mailed or hand-delivered to the Holyoke Housing Authority’s offices at 475 Maple Street in Holyoke.

 All applicants will be screened for eligibility.
-Applicants who have been deemed ineligible will be notified in writing of the decision and given time to contact the lottery agent in writing to disagree with the determination.
-A final lottery eligibility letter will be mailed to each applicant indicating their final eligibility determination, preferences, income tier and the lottery specifics.
+Applicants who have been deemed ineligible will be notified in writing of the decision and given time to respond in writing to disagree with the determination.

 Once a household has been confirmed for eligibility, they will be offered a unit and a closing process with begin.